sandeepvermma/csc-user-guide/docs/apps/grid_blast.md

 -     A valid grid certificate installed in the puhti.csc.fi server.
 -     Membership of fgi.csc.fi Virtual Organization

-For detailed instructions, see the first chapter of the FGI user guide.
+For detailed instructions, see the [first chapter of the FGI user guide](./../../cloud/fgci/fgci-user-guide-overview.md).

 ## Grid-BLAST @ CSC

-BLAST jobs can be submitted to FGCI using **gb** (Grid Blast) command in taito.csc.fi or taito-shell.csc.fi.
+BLAST jobs can be submitted to FGCI using **gb** (Grid Blast) command in puhti.csc.fi.
-The gb command works in the same way as the pb command used to submit BLAST jobs to the local batch queues in Puhti.
+The gb command works in the same way as the pb command, that is used to submit BLAST jobs to the local batch queues in Puhti.
 The gb command can be used with any BLAST command.
 It splits automatically your query sequences into smaller subjobs and then submit these BLAST searches to be executed in the FGCI-grid.
 The script monitors the progress of the subjobs and finally retrieves the results from the remote servers to the given output file.